yumc-afk/SkyRL/skyrl-train/docs/recipes/skyrl-sql.rst

 ----------------

-We provide the dataset we used on HuggingFace: https://huggingface.co/datasets/NovaSky-AI/SkyRL-SQL-653-data Make sure to download the dataset and update the path in `DATA_PATH` in the script.
+We provide the dataset we used on HuggingFace: https://huggingface.co/datasets/NovaSky-AI/SkyRL-SQL-653-data-newfmt You can download the dataset by running the following command

 .. code-block:: bash

-    huggingface-cli download NovaSky-AI/SkyRL-SQL-653-data --local-dir <path_to_dir> --repo-type dataset
+    huggingface-cli download NovaSky-AI/SkyRL-SQL-653-data-newfmt --local-dir $HOME/data/sql --repo-type dataset

 DB environment
 ---------------

 Make sure to setup the database files needed for training.
-We use the database from `OmniSQL <https://github.com/RUCKBReasoning/OmniSQL/edit/main/train_and_evaluate/README.md>`_.
+We use the database files from `OmniSQL <https://github.com/RUCKBReasoning/OmniSQL/blob/main/train_and_evaluate/README.md>`_.

 You can download the datasets from:
 - `ModelScope-OmniSQL-datasets <https://modelscope.cn/datasets/seeklhy/OmniSQL-datasets/summary>`_